 As believers in Christ Jesus, I submit we do have control over some significant aspects of life.
 The most important and life-changing is our relationship with Jesus.
 We can talk to Jesus anytime, anywhere.

 On Thanksgiving day, when you are with all those “others,” you may find it stressful.
 You may need to slip away and have a little talk with Jesus.
 But don’t wait until that day.
 You can prepare for that special day by spending extra time with Him.
+Here’s some ideas:

 - Look for some verses to claim( controlling your tongue, focusing your thoughts, gentle conversation, etc.)

-- Write them out
+- Write out these verses

 - Pray out the verses over your life and commit to obedience.
 These verses can become your life, help, and strength.